iAmash412/Lap1Project/README.md

 ## Description
 [What does the application do]
-  * pengu.com is a community journaling website, where people can share and spred their love for penguins, as well as tackle topics related to climate change.
+  * pengu.com is a community journaling website, where people can share and spred their love for penguins,<br> as well as tackle topics related to climate change.

 ---